-POWER CENTER (Converter)
+POWER CENTER

+(Converter)

-The power converter is generally located in a lower cabinet face in the galley, living area, or beneath a bed depending on the floorplan of your model.
+The power converter is generally located in a lower cabinet face in the galley, living area, beneath a bed, or in power cord compartment depending on the floorplan of your model.

 The power converter changes 120-volt AC current from the auxiliary generator or the shoreline into 12-volt DC current for use by 12-volt equipment in the motor home.